 ‘Painting got on my nerves.
 I wanted to say that painting is not only a brush and a canvas’ […] I had to stick a knife into the canvas.
 The tightly stretched surface got on my nerves’.

-The art establishment with its focus on traditional and rigid disciplinary boundaries, on lyrical abstraction and the modernist paradigm of art’s autonomy and expression of the soul, felt suffocating and outdated to many artists of Schubert’s generation.
-These early works, despite their saccharine subject matter, were Schubert’s scream of frustration with the confines and rules of academic painting, revealing a desire to experiment with new materials, subject matter, approaches and techniques that would later go on to become the foundation of her rich cross-media career.
+The Yugoslav art establishment with its focus on traditional and rigid disciplinary boundaries, on lyrical abstraction and the modernist paradigm of art’s autonomy and expression of the soul, felt suffocating and outdated to many artists of Schubert’s generation.
+Critics of this dominant artistic expression saw it as entrenched in the political system which supported it, artistically stagnant, having little contact with social reality, and completely disengaged from current and pressing issues in the world.

 Schubert rebelled while still a student.
-In a video interview the artist gave, in 2000, in a conversation with curator Leonida Kovac and photographer Ana Opalic, Schubert passionately retold an anecdote from her student years, explaining how as a student, she could no longer stand painting life models and still lives.
-In a moment of rebellion during a life drawing class, Schubert burst out of the studio, set up her easel in the corridor and instead of continuing to paint the assigned nude model reclining on a daybed, which had been frustrating the students for some time, she decided to paint the network of water plumbing pipes, giving great attention to the screws, finding them a fascinating subject to study.
-Observing that she always excelled at complex technical challenges or ‘man’s jobs’ Schubert delights in retelling her rebellious act, a way to fight boredom and transcend the confines of the canvas.
+In a video interview the artist gave in 2000, in a conversation with curator Leonida Kovač and photographer Ana Opalić Schubert passionately retold an anecdote from her student years, explaining how at the time she could no longer stand painting life models and still lives.
+In a moment of exasperation during a life drawing class, Schubert burst out of the studio, set up her easel in the corridor and instead of continuing to paint the assigned nude model reclining on a daybed, which had been frustrating the students for some time, she decided to paint the network of water plumbing pipes, giving great attention to the screws, finding them a fascinating subject to study.
+Observing that she always excelled at complex technical challenges or ‘man’s jobs’ as she put it, Schubert delights in retelling her rebellious act, a way to fight boredom of an uninteresting student assignment, and transcend the confines of the proscribed task.
 This rejection of convention was not accepted lightly, with her teacher laughing at her in passing (‘my professor sniggered at me’).
-This did not deter Schubert from experimenting further and she did indeed stick a knife into the canvas, in a later series of painting-performances Perforated Canvas (Performed), 1978, involving performances through by revealing parts of her body through a triangular cut in the canvas of her large paintings.
+This did not deter Schubert from experimenting further and she did indeed eventually stick a knife into the canvas, a direct form of breaking out of its confines, in a later series of painting-performances entitled Perforated Canvas (Performed) executed in 1978.
+This series involved performances enacted by standing behind the painting, revealing parts of her body, such as a finger, an eye, an ear, tongue, nose, through a triangular cut in the canvas, a form of performative self-portraits.

+Having Versus Knowing – Yugoslav Information-Based Pop